Event report: How do we embed co-production across Scotland?

 Anne-Marie reflected on the co-productive work that Chest Heart and Stroke Scotland have carried out, and how they have embedded it as an approach within their organisation.
 This embedding was developed in three main ways:

-National advisory panel of volunteers which every 2 months with senior management and others.
-They were instrumental in changes to the FAST campaign by brightened up the campaign to be more optimistic and caused it to have more impact than it would have done without getting people with lived experience involved.
+National advisory panel of volunteers which meets every 2 months with senior management and others.
+They were instrumental in changes to the FAST campaign by brightening up the campaign to be more optimistic - causing it to have more impact than it would have done without getting people with lived experience involved.

 In regional assemblies, peer support groups across the country met up and gave inputs into how CHSS runs, what the policies are.
 This drove the work of the organisation by identifying priorities around support, including the need for carers, family and friends of folks with conditions also needing support.
 More here.

-Members of the team became participation and engagement connectors, trained in co-pro and different engagement methods to act as ambassadors for participation to advise and support others to do genuine co-production.
+Members of the team became participation and engagement connectors, trained in co-production and different engagement methods, acting as ambassadors for participation to advise and support others to do genuine co-production.
 This resulted in a health club in Dundee being developed using co-pro with potential service users – carried out by one of the connectors using VOICE.

 Annie-Marie concluded: “It's not easy to do and we have work to do to embed it in every part of the org, small team but wholly committed to the notion of embedding co-pro.
 Senior Management Team is invested which is critical.”